-Norway’s biofuel industry will have until 2020 to phase out the oil.
-But palm oil isn’t just found in biofuel; it is also used in a range of food and personal care items from pastries and peanut butter spreads to shampoos and soaps.
+Norway’s biofuel industry will have until this year to phase out the oil.
+But palm oil isn’t just found in biofuel; it is also used in a range of food and personal care items from pastries and peanut butter spread to shampoos and soaps.
 Those items will still be permitted.
 The EU is also working toward a 2030 deadline to phase out products using palm oil.
 And other countries are expected to follow Norway’s lead on palm oil.

 “The Norwegian parliament’s decision sets an important example to other countries and demonstrates the need for a serious reform of the world’s palm oil industry,” Nils Hermann Ranum of Rainforest Foundation Norway said in a statement.